Avokadoen/ecez/byte_format.md

 # ECEZ byte format - .ezby

+CURRENTLY NOT PRESENT BECAUSE OF HEAVY REFACTOR OF ECEZ INTERNALS

 Ecez support a custom byte format called ezby (see issue [Implement serialize and deserialize #96](https://github.com/Avokadoen/ecez/issues/96)).
 This format define different [chunks](#chunk_sec) that contain structured bytes.
 This is inspired by the fantastic .vox format which is made by [ephtracy](https://github.com/ephtracy).

 ## <a name="chunk_sec"></a>Chunks